sparkslabs/pyxie/site/src/language-status.md

 This means we can almost start writing useful programs, but in particular can start creating simplistic benchmarks for measuring run speed.

+## High Level things missing

+### Language related

+From a high level the key things I view as missing are support for:

+* def - function definitions - and therefore implementation of scope
+* What happens with mixed types in expressions
+* Modulo operator support
+* import statements
+* yield - generator definitions
+* class - class definitions
+* object usage - method access, and attribute access

+There is obviously more missing, but these are the high level issues with pyxie's implementation of language at present.

+### Profile related

+* Linux host profile:
+ * Support for output (print) needs to be matched by (raw_)input support
+ * Needs to support input/output from files

+* Arduino profile:
+ * Need to support the following things at minimum:
+ * Constants:
+  * OUTPUT, INPUT (pinModes)
+  * HIGH, LOW (general pin values)
+ * functions/etc
+  * digitalWrite
+  * delayMicroseconds
+  * pinMode
+  * analogRead
+  * millis
+ * Hardware devices/libraries etc
+  * Servo
+  * IOToy
+  * prototype microbit

 ## Grammar Currently Supported

 Clearly we're not going to implement the full language spec in one go, so this